 The process begins with your church or the Conference submitting a request on your behalf.
 Once the check is requested, you'll receive an email with the instructions that are linked below.
 The organization who requested the background check will pay for the cost of the inquiry and report.

-When a staff member of a church becomes unemployed through no fault of their own, they may wish to seek unemployment financial assistance through the state.
-However, churches in New York State and Pennsylvania are not required to carry unemployment insurance for their ministry staff, rendering them ineligible to file a claim or receive benefits.
+When a staff member of a church becomes unemployed through no fault of their own, they may wish to seek unemployment compensation through the state.
+However, churches in New York State and Pennsylvania are not required to carry unemployment insurance for their ministry staff, rendering those not covered ineligible to file a claim or receive benefits.

 Types of employees excluded from mandatory unemployment insurance, unless the employer has chosen voluntary coverage for them: